How to do blob (or feature) detection on a sphere?

 I can get around this by rendering the same values, but with the spherical angles (phi and theta) representing the rows and columns of an images, which gives the bottom image:

-With this I have more concise areas, however as we can see, rendered onto a sphere, the above would only be a single light area and a smaller dark area.
+With this I have more precise areas, however as we can see, rendered onto a sphere, the above would only be a single light area and a smaller dark area.
 What I want is to the blob for this single dark area.
 Is there a built-in option in opencv for that, or do I have to do it manually, for example by repeating the texture on the edges or similar?

 I’d pick an equirectangular projection and just find maxima (assuming it’s not clipping).